SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 ' data.json
 ```

-Let's take a moment to understand this new addition to the pipeline, with those slightly mysterious looking array indices `.[0]` and `.[1]`.
+It's worth taking a moment to understand this new addition to the pipeline, with those slightly mysterious looking array indices `.[0]` and `.[1]`.

-Consider a single subarray, that this `map` will be iterating over.
-For example, the XSUAA one, which looks like this (shown here with the same indentation as it appears with above, for consistency, and to emphasize that it's a subarray, within an outer `[ ... ]` array:
+Consider a single subarray, that this final `map` will be iterating over.
+Let's take the XSUAA one, which looks like this (shown here with the same indentation as it appears with above, for consistency, and to emphasize that it's a subarray, within an outer `[ ... ]` array):

 ```json
   [